 The VEWH and other environmental water holders use various tools (such as carryover, trade and the ability to use return flows or coordinate with other water deliveries) to meet required environmental demands as efficiently as possible.
-However, where the demand for environmental water exceeds the available supply, the VEWH (in collaboration with waterway managers and other water holders where relevant) must prioritise environmental watering actions.
+However, where the demand for environmental water exceeds the available supply, the VEWH (in collaboration with waterway managers and other water holders where relevant) must prioritise the delivering of water for the environment.